Luis Buñuel: Early life and education

 In his youth, Buñuel was deeply religious, serving at Mass and taking Communion every day, until, at the age of 16, he grew disgusted with what he perceived as the illogicality of the Church, along with its power and wealth.

 In 1917, he attended the University of Madrid, first studying agronomy then industrial engineering and finally switching to philosophy.
 He developed very close relationships with painter Salvador Dalí and poet Federico García Lorca, among other important Spanish creative artists living in the Residencia de Estudiantes, with the three friends forming the nucleus of the Spanish Surrealist avant-garde, and becoming known as members of "La Generación del 27".
-Buñuel was especially taken with García Lorca, later writing in his autobiography: "We liked each other instantly.
-Although we seemed to have little in common—I was a redneck from Aragon, and he an elegant Andalusian—we spent most of our time together...
-We used to sit on the grass in the evenings behind the Residencia (at that time, there were vast open spaces reaching to the horizon), and he would read me his poems.
-He read slowly and beautifully, and through him I began to discover a wholly new world."
+Buñuel was especially taken with García Lorca, later writing in his autobiography: We liked each other instantly.
+Although we seemed to have little in common—I was a redneck from Aragon, and he an elegant Andalusian—we spent most of our time together...We used to sit on the grass in the evenings behind the Residencia (at that time, there were vast open spaces reaching to the horizon), and he would read me his poems.
+He read slowly and beautifully, and through him I began to discover a wholly new world.
 Buñuel's relationship with Dalí was somewhat more troubled, being tinged with jealousy over the growing intimacy between Dalí and Lorca and resentment over Dalí's early success as an artist.

 Buñuel's interest in films was intensified by a viewing of Fritz Lang's Der müde Tod: "I came out of the Vieux Colombier [theater] completely transformed.
 Images could and did become for me the true means of expression.
 I decided to devote myself to the cinema".
 At the age of 72, Buñuel had not lost his enthusiasm for this film, asking the octogenarian Lang for his autograph.

 Career

-Early French period (1925–1930)
+1925–1930 Early French period

 In 1925 Buñuel moved to Paris, where he began work as a secretary in an organization called the International Society of Intellectual Cooperation.
 He also became actively involved in cinema and theater, going to the movies as often as three times a day.
 Through these interests, he met a number of influential people, including the pianist Ricardo Viñes, who was instrumental in securing Buñuel's selection as artistic director of the Dutch premiere of Manuel de Falla's puppet-opera El retablo de maese Pedro in 1926.